Guptill out of Pakistan series

 “Unfortunately for Martin it will take him some time to get over this injury,” selector Gavin Larsen said.
 “And, with a long summer ahead, we need to make sure we minimise the risk of him repeating it.”

-The tour of the UAE will be Gary Stead’s first as head coach of the New Zealand team.
+The tour of the UAE will be Gary Stead’s first as head coach.
 They are already missing a first-choice pick in Mitchell Santner, who is still recuperating from a long-term knee injury.
 Central Stags left-arm spinner Ajaz Patel was brought into the Test side as his replacement, while Ish Sodhi will shoulder the burden during the ODI and T20I leg of the tour.

-New Zealand’s A team are set to arrive in the UAE in early October to play a few matches and, based on performance, two members from that squad were meant to be drafted into the senior team.
-Now, with Guptill unavailable, another spot has opened up.“Gary Stead and I will work through the possible replacement options,” Larsen said.
-“We now have three spots to fill in the T20 and one-day squads.”
+AUCKLAND: Martin Guptill had to be withdrawn from New Zealand’s ODI and T20I squads to face Pakistan later this month owing to a left calf strain.

 “Unfortunately for Martin it will take him some time to get over this injury,” selector Gavin Larsen said.
 “And, with a long summer ahead, we need to make sure we minimise the risk of him repeating it.”

-The tour of the UAE will be Gary Stead’s first as head coach of the New Zealand team.
+The tour of the UAE will be Gary Stead’s first as head coach.
 They are already missing a first-choice pick in Mitchell Santner, who is still recuperating from a long-term knee injury.
 Central Stags left-arm spinner Ajaz Patel was brought into the Test side as his replacement, while Ish Sodhi will shoulder the burden during the ODI and T20I leg of the tour.

-New Zealand’s A team are set to arrive in the UAE in early October to play a few matches and, based on performance, two members from that squad were meant to be drafted into the senior team.
-Now, with Guptill unavailable, another spot has opened up.“Gary Stead and I will work through the possible replacement options,” Larsen said.
-“We now have three spots to fill in the T20 and one-day squads.”

 Comments